raspberrypilearning/grow-a-dragonfly/en/step_3.md

 --- task ---

-**Test:** Test your code and control the Dragonfly to eat the fly.
+**Test:** Test your code and control the dragonfly to eat the fly.
 The fly should disappear.

 --- /task ---

-The Dragonfly won't get very big if it can only eat one fly!
+The dragonfly won't get very big if it can only eat one fly!

 --- task ---

-Add blocks to `go to a random position`{:class="block3motion"} on the Stage and make your sprite `wait`{:class="block3control"} for one second then `show`{:class="block3looks"}:
+Add blocks to `go to a random position`{:class="block3motion"} on the Stage, and make your sprite `wait`{:class="block3control"} for one second then `show`{:class="block3looks"}:

 ![](images/fly-icon.png)